Training and Preparation.

 • Exercise is good for the brain.

-• Register and tell 2 friends to register too!
+• Register and tell two or more friends to register too!

 Step 2.
 Check your shoes.